The Transfer Center is here to help you navigate personal, academic, and professional success while you are at Cal Poly.

 Interested in joining Cal Poly Honors?
 Take time to learn about the honors program and if it is something you are interested in email - email@example.com - and share with them why you think you would be a good fit for honors.

-If you are seeking support, do not see a resource listed, or want more information - email us or stop by our office and we are happy to help!
+If you are seeking support, do not see a resource listed, or want more information?

-Comeconnect with a current transfer student who wants to support transfer students to be academically and personally successful.
-Meetings are free!
-Schedule an appointment with one of our academic coaches today.
+- Connect with a current transfer student who wants to support transfer students to be academically and personally successful.
+Meetings are free Schedule an appointment with an academic coaches today.